-The average base salary of medical assistants is $15.41 per hour, according to indeed.com.
-However, being in possession of some critical skills and specializations ensures higher wages than the normal.
+The average base salary of medical administrative assistants is $18.43 per hour, according to indeed.com.
+However, being in possession of some critical skills and specializations ensures higher wages than normal.
 The table below depicts the hike in average base salary you receive if you have some skills:

 For medical assistants who are well-versed in EMR systems are supposed to procure around 9.98% higher rates of salary.
 For ones with Microsoft Office skills, they are supposed to receive 9.99% higher rates of pay.
 If you have relevant and meaningful office experience, you have the chance to draw out a 13.98% higher salary.
-Moreover, having specializations like one in Nuclear Science can get you a salary hike up to 9%.
+Moreover, having specializations like one in Nuclear Medicine can get you a salary hike up to plus 9.01%.

 An overview of BLS data confirms that the job of a medical assistant is quite profitable, considering the times.
-The employment of medical assistants (clinical as well as administrative) is expected to grow a staggering 19% from 2019 to 2029, which is a growth rate significantly faster than all other similar occupations.
+The employment of medical assistants (clinical) is expected to grow a staggering 16% from 2021 to 2031, which is a growth rate significantly faster than all other similar occupations, but overall job of a medical administrative assistant is expected to increase by 8 per cent during the same period.
 As the age of the baby-boom population rises, especially in states like California and Texas, the demand for MAs would go up.

 More and more physicians would recruit assistants to take care of administrative and clinical needs to supplement the demand.
 A region-specific overview of future projections, keeping in mind top states, metropolitan areas, and highest paying companies, has been provided below: